diamante-io/Aurora/services/aurora/internal/docs/reference/endpoints/payments-for-transaction.md

 ### Warning - failed transactions

-"Payments for Transaction" endpoint returns list of payments of successful or failed transactions (that are also included in DiamNet ledger).
+"Payments for Transaction" endpoint returns list of payments of successful or failed transactions (that are also included in Diamnet ledger).
 Always check the payment status in this endpoint using `transaction_successful` field!

 ## Request